 Arguably the most significant piece of work Coca-Cola will execute this year... this is brave and important work from brave and important marketers.
 This work will simply be the very best campaign of my career to date.
 The 'HillTop' of our time.
 And I don't say that lightly.

 Wow!!
 Such an incredibly simple but powerful idea.
 Thank you for driving cultural leadership.

-The SuperGroup has been Mellow Mushroom's premier interactive partner for years, so when we were asked to showcase our creativity at their annual conference, we delivered a fresh, mind watering interactive experience we call the "Mellow Mushroom Mind Slice".
++Supergroup was asked to create an attention grabbing interactive activity for Mellow Mushroom's annual conference, so we delivered a fresh, mind watering experience we call the "Mellow Mushroom Mind Slice".
 Presented on a large, HD display, the user sits down to see an empty, dimly lit stage, set for a rock band.
-The user then places a NeuroSky Mindwave on their head, and within a few short seconds, their mind begins to control the rock show– both musically and visually.
+The user then places a NeuroSky Mindwave on their head, and within a few short seconds, their mind begins to control the rock show – both musically and visually.

 The sensor can measure levels of attention and focus as independent values.
 Since these values can change rapidly overtime, we calibrated our app to gauge averages in short intervals, and modify the output of the screen and speakers accordingly.
 If the participant is relaxed, but not very focused, they won't hear the intricate fingerpicking guitar riff, and the lights will remain somewhat dim... however, occasional puffs of magical pizza baking steam will appear and briefly form the shape of one of Mellow Mushroom's iconic characters.
 Additionally, the Mind Meter will reflect the relaxed state by filling up with more lava.